jeffshrager/IPL-V/README.md

 # (nearly) Universal stringyness

 Instead of numerical addresses the emulator uses strings.
-(You'd think that this would be atoms, but it's strings, for a reason I might remember if I try really hard....hmmm....)
 Even "0" (as in the end of a list) is represented as a string, and so all these need to be tested with string-equal, which is sort of annoying.
 The only exception is that actual data numbers, which are stored in the links of cells, are actual numbers.

+You'd think that this would be atoms, but it's strings, for a reason I might remember if I try really hard....hmmm....Oh, right, it's because a LOT of the symbols used LT would be illegal as atoms, like |(0| or
+|./|.
+The original IPL-V compilers turned everything into addresses,
+so this wasn't an issue.
+(Maybe I should have actually gone down that path...?)

 # Debugging tools